Medicinal Plant Names Services

 Kew’s Medicinal Plant Names Services (MPNS) has built a global resource for medicinal plant names that enables health professionals and researchers to access information about plants and plant products relevant to pharmacological research, health regulation, traditional medicine and functional foods.

-This MPNS resource has enabled us to develop a suite of information services tailored to the needs of these audiences.
+This MPNS resource can be searched using the portal link above.
+The resource is also used to provide a suite of information services.
 Representatives from key audiences advise us on the services we offer and the types of data included in the resource.
-The full suite of services are described on the “Services” page.
+The full suite of services are described on the 'Services' page.

 Why is MPNS needed?